Travel Guides

 Complimentary service from the Himalayan Masters

-1. Himalayan Masters Brand 25-degree sleeping bag during the trip
+1. Himalayan Masters Brand sleeping bag that can withstand -25°C for the trip

-2. Himalayan Masters Brand -25 Down jacket during the trek
+2. Himalayan Masters Brand -25°C Down jacket for the trek

 3. Use a pulse oximeter to monitor your oxygen saturation and heart rate at high altitudes.